 "A lot of our varieties are edible and delicious," said farmer Mark Marino.
 "They make lovely pies."

 Attractions include gravity-defying pumpkin totems, organic specialty foods prepared in their certified organic kitchen and an abundance of fresh autumn produce.
-Don't miss their Harvest
+Don't miss their Harvest Festival from 11 a.

 HACIENDA HAY AND FEED HALLOWEEN MAZE TUNNEL